Sebastián Piñera: Foreign affairs

 US President Donald Trump planned to sign an agreement with the People's Republic of China to end the trade war between China and the United States at the APEC event in Chile.
 President signed the Environmental Crimes Law in January 2019.
 Piñera also participated in the 2018 G20 Buenos Aires summit as a guest of Argentine President Mauricio Macri and in the 2019 G20 Osaka summit as President of APEC 2019.

 President Piñera at the 2019 G20 Osaka summit.

-On 1 August, the government signed with the United Nations System the "United Nations Cooperation Framework for Sustainable Development 2019-2022", being the fourth document of this type to be prepared for Chile and the first to be adopted under the challenges of the 2030 Agenda and the 17 Sustainable Development Goals.
+On 1 August, the government signed with the United Nations the United Nations Cooperation Framework for Sustainable Development 2019-2022, being the fourth document of this type to be prepared for Chile and the first to be adopted under the challenges of the 2030 Agenda and the 17 Sustainable Development Goals.
 Future government chancellors ratified the government's commitment to the implementation of the 2030 Agenda for Sustainable Development in Chile.

-In 2021, President Sebastián Piñera, authorized the chart SHOA N° 8 not to showing the rectangle in the non-demarcated zone of the Southern Patagonian Ice Field and expresses the continental shelf claimed by Chile in the Sea of the Southern Zone.
-Until before the enacted decree, and also after it, on official Chilean maps and also on tourist maps, Chilean maps show a rectangle clarifying that the boundary was not demarcated according to the 1998 agreement.
+In 2021, Piñera authorized the chart SHOA N° 8 not to show the rectangle in the non-demarcated zone of the Southern Patagonian Ice Field with regards to the continental shelf claimed by Chile in the Sea of the Southern Zone.
+Until before the enacted decree, and also afterward on official Chilean maps and on tourist maps, Chilean maps show a rectangle clarifying that the boundary was not demarcated according to the 1998 agreement.
 In the map of Piñera's decree of 23 August of that year, it was not shown as such and the cartography prior to 1998 was used.
 Both countries consider that they have about a thousand kilometers more ice than the other, which is reflected in the cartographic difference in the Southern Patagonian Ice Field dispute.